All cases are anonymised.

 Case Study 1: Resolving a highly emotive situation in which a senior member of school staff had accidentally sent a derogatory email about a pupil’s mother to the mother herself following the mother seeking support for her daughter.
 Mother who has a long term health condition assisted to raise her wishes and feelings through to a satisfactory outcome.

 Case Study 2: Employing a sensitive approach to rebuild the trust and relationship between a parent and school regarding a child with a very a complex and challenging presentation of Autism.
 Both school and parent now have a highly effective working relationship which in turn is generating more support for the child.

-Case Study 1: Reducing of a formal written warning to a verbal warning for a vulnerable employee within the care sector.
+Case Study 1: Reduction of a formal written warning to a verbal warning for a vulnerable employee within the care sector.
 Achieved via working with the client in order to ensure that her voice was heard and improper use of the disciplinary process and GDPR were raised.
 Client also received an apology and felt able to continue the employment.

-Case Study 2: Written warning instead of a final warning or dismissal for an employee within the care sector following a patient death which was subsequently found to not be the fault of the employee.
+Case Study 2: Written warning instead of a final written warning or dismissal for an employee within the care sector following a patient death which was subsequently found to not be the fault of the employee.
 The employee’s adherence to procedure was being challenged.
-Family of the deceased accepting of outcome and appreciative of the care provided by the client towards their family member in the final weeks of their life.
+Family of the deceased supportive of employee and outcome and appreciative of the care provided by the client towards their family member in the final weeks of their life.

 Private Family Law

 Case Study 1: Assisting a single father to understand the relevant procedures in relation to obtaining a child arrangements order within an acrimonious separated parental relationship.
 Child arrangements order by voluntary consent of both parties achieved at first hearing without prolonged court proceedings.

-Case Study 2: Father assisted in acting as a litigant in person securing the return of unsupervised contact despite a barrister’s presentation to court requesting a contact centre within acrimonious private family law proceedings.
+Case Study 2: Father assisted in acting as a litigant in person securing the return of unsupervised contact despite a barrister’s presentation to court requesting a contact centre and CAFCASS supporting such within acrimonious private family law proceedings.